interledger/web-monetization-extension/docs/testing/testplan.md

 1. Visit and pay this monetized website:
    - [www.radu.sh/fynbos](https://www.radu.sh/fynbos)
 2. Visit the Web Monetization Playground, and add any Fynbos South Africa wallet address.
-Here is an example that you can use:
+Here is a wallet address that you can use:
    - https://fynbos.me/makedev

 #### Websites and wallets using GateHub